prikhi/pencil/docs/source/devguide/tutorial/domcontent.rst

 ===================

 In some special cases, a shape's content is composed of a dynamic element structure.
-Pencil provides the ``DomContent`` behaviour so that the DOM content of an element can be changed dynamically.
-The value provided to this behaviour is a DOM node that will be inserted as a child of the target element.
-Together with providing this behaviour, Pencil also provides utility functions for quickly building DOM nodes and fragments from the spec, defined as JavaScript objects.
+Pencil provides the ``DomContent`` behavior so that the DOM content of an element can be changed dynamically.
+The value provided to this behavior is a DOM node that will be inserted as a child of the target element.
+Together with providing this behavior, Pencil also provides utility functions for quickly building DOM nodes and fragments from the spec, defined as JavaScript objects.